-Beamish describes her current project, Wigs as being about “two captured preteen girls locked in a room.”
+Beamish describes her current project, Wigs, as being about “two captured preteen girls locked in a room.”
 Wigs is a two-woman theatrical piece written, directed and starring Lindsay Beamish and Amanda Vitiello, and is currently showing at the New York International Fringe Festival.
 The origins of Wigs began with Beamish and Vitiello, in an empty room.
-According to the Wigs Artist’s Note, with “the impetus of challenging ourselves to work in ways that we hadn’t before; ways that were uncomfortably outside of our typical modes of creating original theater.”
-Rehearsal for Wigs began with Beamish shouting commands at Vitiello who only brought with her to that initial rehearsal space, The Flo Rida featuring Sia song, “Wild Ones” which is prominently featured in the final piece.
+According to the Wigs Artist’s Note, it began with “the impetus of challenging ourselves to work in ways that we hadn’t before; ways that were uncomfortably outside of our typical modes of creating original theater.”
+Rehearsal for Wigs began with Beamish shouting commands at Vitiello, who only brought with her to that initial rehearsal space The Flo Rida featuring Sia song, “Wild Ones,” which is prominently featured in the final piece.

 While we don’t know the most basic facts about these characters, Jenny Parker and Ruthie Featherstone (Lindsay Beamish)—their exact ages, how long they have been in this room, how they were captured, what city they are from and so forth, we do learn about their interpersonal dynamics.
 We know that Parker is slightly older than Featherstone, and she’s willing to pick up any necessary slack to keep both The Man and Featherstone happy.
 Parker sleeps in what seems like an impossibly uncomfortable position every night and she wakes up first so she can have a little bit of time to herself.
 The character’s obvious desire for solitude in such an isolated and claustrophobic setting is particularly poignant, and serves as one of the many strengths of this performance.